ChrisVatos/JavaScriptTutorialBook/Chapter_11/Notes/DOM_Event_Flow.md

 # DOM Event Flow

-→ "Event Bubbling" is what happens when you trigger the handlers on an element.
-Moves from the inner element to the outer element (child to parent)
+→ "Event Bubbling" moves from the inner element to the outer element (child to parent):

-→ This moving from the outer element to the inner element is called "event capturing" (parent to child):
+→ "Event Cappturing" moves from the outer element to the inner element (parent to child):

     →  You can use the useCapture argument of addEventListener() (the third argument) and set it to true (false by default)